Updated: September 19, 2023

 However, I found myself not going to the gym at all.
 At best, it would just be once or twice a week, which isn’t really enough if I want to shed my extra pounds.

-Eventually, I realized that the problem of why I was overweight is because I don’t prioritize exercise.
-I only went to the gym when I have free time, instead of actually making the time on my schedule to go and visit.
+Eventually, I realized that the problem of why I was overweight was because I didn’t prioritize exercise.
+I only went to the gym when I had free time instead of actually making the time on my schedule to go and visit.

 I can spend thousands of pesos on gym memberships, diet meal delivery programs, exercise, and sports equipment — but all these are just a waste of money if I don’t deal with the real issue — I didn’t consider my health a top priority.